jijoel/validation-rule-generator/README.md

 Tests
 ------------
-Currently, I am not sure how to get testing to work for packages.
-Several tests were written before I changed this class to a package; they're included here for reference, but they don't currently work.
+Tests do not currently work.